artificially-ai/elsie-deetect/README.md

 With Elsie-Deetect it is pretty easy to identify the language based on the text.
 Simply call a rest endpoint with the text you want identified in the body.
 The example below depicts the process:

-* ```curl -X POST -d "I would like to know which language something: which language is this?" http://localhost:8080/identify```
+* ```curl -X POST -d "I would like to ask something: which language is this?" http://localhost:8080/identify```

 That's all.

+Please, make sure that Eureka and the Configuration Service (which centrilises application properties) are running.
+Check the [Elsie-Dee Microservices](https://github.com/ekholabs/elsie-dee-microservices) to get more details.